rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 #### Offline installation

-Use the following installation instructions if your server *does not* have an active connection to the internet.
+If your server *does not* have an active connection to the internet, use the following installation instructions.

 1. Extract the archive named, **Rackspace-Cloud-Servers-Agent-Latest.zip**.